The ACT® College Readiness Assessment

 - Fewer than one-tenth of 1 percent of students who take the ACT earn a top score of 36.

-- The optional Writing Test consists of one writing prompt that describes an issue and asks students to write an essay response about their position on the issue.
-It is scored on a scale of 1 to 12.
+- The optional Writing Test consists of one prompt that describes an issue and asks students to write an essay response about their position on the issue.
+It is scored on a scale of 2 to 12.

-- For 2012-2013, the basic registration fee for the traditional ACT exam is $35; the basic registration fee for the ACT Plus Writing is $50.50
+- The basic registration fee for the traditional ACT exam is $36.50; the basic registration fee for the ACT Plus Writing is $52.50.

-- Test takers complete an interest inventory that provides information for career and educational planning and a student profile section that asks about a student’s work in high school and his or her future plans.
+- During registration test takers complete an interest inventory that provides information to help with career and educational planning and a student profile section that asks about a student’s work in high school and his or her future plans.

-- The ACT is administered to all public school eleventh grade students as part of required statewide assessment programs in 12 U.S. states: Colorado, Hawaii, Illinois, Kentucky, Louisiana, Michigan, Montana, North Carolina, North Dakota, Tennessee, Utah and Wyoming.
+- For the 2013–2014 school year, the ACT will be administered as part of statewide assessment programs to all public school eleventh grade students in 13 US states: Alabama, Colorado, Hawaii, Illinois, Kentucky, Louisiana, Michigan, Montana, North Carolina, North Dakota, Tennessee, Utah, and Wyoming.

-- Of the more than 1.66 million 2012 high school graduates who took the ACT, only 25% met the College Readiness Benchmark scores in all four subject areas.
-The benchmarks are scores on the ACT subject-area tests that represent the level of achievement required for students to have a 50% chance of obtaining a B or higher, or about a 75% chance of obtaining a C or higher, in corresponding credit-bearing, first-year college courses.
+- Of the 1.8 million 2013 high school graduates who took the ACT, only 26% met the College Readiness Benchmark scores in all four subject areas; 31% did not meet any of the benchmarks.
+The benchmarks are scores on the ACT subjectarea tests that represent the level of achievement required for students to have a 50% chance of obtaining a B or higher, or about a 75% chance of obtaining a C or higher, in corresponding credit-bearing, first-year college courses.